EvotecIT/Globalping/Docs/using-globalping-csharp.md

 If you're working in both C# and PowerShell, the Globalping ecosystem has you covered.
 Use [Globalping PowerShell Module](https://evotec.xyz/automating-network-diagnostics-with-globalping-powershell-module/) for quick scripting and automation, and leverage Globalping.NET for robust application development.
 Together, they form a powerful toolkit for network diagnostics.

+## Repository

+Explore the source code and contribute to the project on GitHub: [Globalping Repository](https://github.com/EvotecIT/Globalping)

 ## Conclusion

 Globalping.NET is a game-changer for network diagnostics.
 With its intuitive API and powerful features, you can run measurements from diverse locations, control probe behavior, and handle caching with ease.
 Explore the example project in this repository for more scenarios and advanced usages.